angjaay/angjaay/README.md

   <img src="https://cdn-icons-png.flaticon.com/512/6974/6974919.png" width="250"/>

-- 🌱 I’m currently Learning : Tailwind CSS, ReactJS
+- 🌱 I’m currently Learning : Tailwind CSS, ReactJS, and Flutter
 - 🎓 I’m currently Studying : Computer Science at University Computer of Indonesia
 - 👯 I’m looking to collaborate on : Nothing, you can contact me if you want collaborating though! especially for frontend 😉
 - 💬 Ask me about ...